-We obtain information about you when you use our website, for example, when you contact us about products and services, to make a donation or if you register to receive one of our newsletters or ‘e-shots’.
+We obtain information about you when you use our website, for example, when you contact us about products and services, to make a donation, buy from the shop or if you register to receive one of our newsletters or ‘e-shots’.

 What type of information is collected from you?

 The personal information we collect might include your name, address, email address, IP address, and information regarding what pages are accessed and when.
-If you make a donation online, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.
+If you make a donation online or shop with us, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.